estherk15/tic-tac-toe/Notes.md

 - The gamePlay fn now has access to the current play and the token, so it distributes the information to the fn.
 - Found the branch with updated functions to toggle between 'X' and 'O'
 - However!!!
 Upon winning, the checkForWin runs in a loop multiple times and prints out the message over as many times as there are grid entries
-- You may need to adjust the gamePlay fn, instead of calling the function again and again, looping?
+- You may need to adjust the gamePlay fn, instead of calling the function again and again, looping? [**Resolved** got rid of the on.line fn]
 - usable vs testable, your boardDisplay fn needs to be both, needs to console log the board, but also have something to return so that you can test it.
 - git stash save